-Prendergast tells CBC Books that not only does she take part in the global event each year, she's actually written book drafts that went on to be revised, edited and then published.
-This includes her latest YA book, Zero Repeat Forever.
+Prendergast told CBC Books that not only does she take part in the global event each year, she's actually written book drafts that went on to be revised, edited and then published.
+This includes her book Zero Repeat Forever.

 Prendergast offers some tips to ensure writers stay the course and complete their 50,000 words by the end of the month.

 1. Look at NaNoWriMo as the motivation you need to kickstart your writing career